 Thanks to our partnerships with restaurants like the wonderful Chick-fil-A at Brier Creek, we provide 50-100 pounds of free surplus food items to our families each week, including meats, salads, and other healthy prepared foods.

-Through our partnership with the amazing Bread of Life ministry, we provide dozens of loaves of free fresh bread to our families each week.
+Through our partnerships with the amazing Yellow Dog Bread Company and Bread of Life ministry, we provide dozens of loaves of free fresh bread to our families each week.

 Courtesy of our partnership with the wonderful Diaper Bank of North Carolina, we provide free baby and infant supplies for all the families who need them, including such items as baby wipes, diaper cream, and lip balm.